cherryleafcake/literature-research/README.md

 # literature-research
-the file is about references to my study of literature
+the file is about references to my study of literature.